-Applications can be submitted here and will close February 10th, 2020 at noon.
-First round of notifications will be no later than March 9th, 2020.
+Applications can be submitted here and will close February 9, 2022.
+Please note that recommendation letters are also due at this time.
+First round notifications will be no later than March 9, 2022.

-During our 10 week summer program students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GFRP), and enjoy the great Oregon outdoors through student-organized activities.
+During our 10-week summer program, students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GRFP), and enjoy the great Oregon outdoors through student-organized activities.
 There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas.
 During the 10 weeks of the program, students will gain insight into the research process, and what it means to be a graduate student.

 All participants will receive a $6,000 stipend for the summer, plus a stipend for travel, housing, and food allowance.
 We have reserved space in student summer scholar dorm housing for REU participants from out of town, for those who want to take advantage of it.

 Admission to the REU program is competitive and will be based on the applicant's academic preparation and potential to perform research in an area of robotics.
 We ask all applicants to submit an academic transcript, answer questions about their areas of interest and experience outside of academics (such as leadership roles), and the names of two people willing to write letters of reference in support of the application.
 We are particularly interested in applicants with diverse backgrounds, such as an interest in psychology, mathematics, biology, or art, because robotics touches on all of these fields.

 We are specifically looking for students who have a demonstrated passion for outreach, diversity and engagement.